 Emergency call boxes are located in campus buildings and in parking lots #1, #2, #4, and #5.

 From On Campus: General Information 2170, Emergency 2200

 Location: Our headquarters is located in Building 2, the Security/Welcome Center at the South end of Lot 1

 Students can obtain an ID card at the Security/Welcome Center at the South end of lot 1.
-Please bring your current schedule or paid receipt and a picture ID; drivers license, passport, or County ID, ect.
+Please bring your current schedule or paid receipt and a picture ID; driver's license, passport, or County ID, etc.